benlagreca02/dotfiles/README.md

 - [ ] Get hyprland config syntax hilighting in vim
 - [ ] fine tune the css for waybar
-- [ ] Look into [pywal](https://github.com/dylanaraps/pywal) for auto color
-  theming based on wallpaper
-- [ ] break hyprland config into folder and smaller files
-- [ ] See if waybar's colors can be influenced by pywal
+- [x] change border colors in hyprland
 - [x] Fix waybar calendar to highlight the current day
+- [x] Look into [pywal](https://github.com/dylanaraps/pywal) for auto color theming based on wallpaper (I don't like it)
+- [x] See if waybar's colors can be influenced by pywal (I don't care that much)